NilFoundation/zkLLVM/docs/manual/contributing.md

 The above nomenclature is followed for both mono repository and single module repositories.

-Developers are required to fork the repository in question and submit a pull request targeting the `develop` branch.

 ### Opening Issues

-Issues should be opened on the repository on github.
+Issues should be opened on the repository on GitHub.
 Please await someone from the team to acknowledge it and add appropriate tag.
 See creating pull requests

 ### Creating a discussion
-Coming soon!

-### Guidelines
-Coming soon!
+Discussions should be created on github for any proposed changes or suggestions to the library

 ### Creating pull requests
-Coming soon!
+Developers are required to fork the repository in question and submit a pull request targeting the `develop` branch.